lotheac/bcproxy/README.md

 sends.

 Some extra lines are sent to the client by the proxy on reception of BatClient messages.
-Such lines are prefixed with the character 🍺 (U+1F37A BEER MUG, encoded as `\xf0\x9f\x8d\xba` in UTF-8) to make it possible to match them in your MUD client.
+Such lines are prefixed with the marker character ∴ (U+2234 THEREFORE), encoded as `\xe2\x88\xb4` in UTF-8) to make it possible to match them in your MUD client.

 Features
 ========